JosefNemec/Playnite/doc/tutorials/extensions/intro.md

 > [!WARNING]
 > Automatic installations and updates via `.pext` and `.pthm` files (and via built-in add-on browser/updater) always replace the entire add-on directory completely.
 Meaning that any files that are not part of the installation package will be lost during installation process!
 It is highly recommended to store generated files in a separate extensions data folder.
 See [Data directories](dataDirectory.md) page to learn more about extension directories.

+> [!NOTE]
+> There's currently very active community around theme/extension development on our [Discord server](https://discord.gg/hSFvmN6).
+We highly recommend joining if you plan to develop add-ons for Playnite!

 Creating Extensions
 ---------------------